You Support This Site

 It's a sepulcher where nothing will take place for 3 more days!
 So the scene makes no sense and doesn't get any better.
 Selene just looks in and thinks "Yep.
 Still nothing going on in there: Just like nothing has happened for the last one hundred years."

-And then we have the life of a vampire which, if you don't hunt Lycans, boils down to sitting on yer ass all night, draped across furniture, and spending hundreds of years worth of evenings apparently making small talk and sneering at each other.
+And then we have the life of a vampire which, if you don't hunt Lycans, boils down to sitting on yer undead ass all night, draped across furniture, and spending hundreds of years worth of evenings apparently making small talk and sneering at each other, as if damned to forever wait in a hotel lobby.

 I mean, that's it!
 That's all they do!